resuminator/docs/docs/user-guide/create-page.md

 # Create page

-This is where the actual magic happens and where you cook your resume with our drag-and-drop easy-to-use technology, along with multiple customizations.
+This is where the actual magic happens and where you cook your resume with our drag-and-drop, easy-to-use feature, along with multiple customizations.

 > The create panel is the place where you get to edit the details inside your resume.